m4heshd/better-sqlite3-multiple-ciphers/docs/api.md

 **.readonly -> _boolean_** - Whether the prepared statement is readonly, meaning it does not mutate the database (note that [SQL functions might still change the database indirectly](https://www.sqlite.org/c3ref/stmt_readonly.html) as a side effect, even if the `.readonly` property is `true`).

+# class *SqliteError*

+Whenever an error occurs within SQLite3, a `SqliteError` object will be thrown. `SqliteError` is a subclass of `Error`.
+Every `SqliteError` object has a `code` property, which is a string matching one of error codes defined [here](https://sqlite.org/rescode.html) (for example, `"SQLITE_CONSTRAINT"`).

+If you receive a `SqliteError`, it probably means you're using SQLite3 incorrectly.
+The error didn't originate in `better-sqlite3-multiple-ciphers`, so it's probably not an issue with `better-sqlite3-multiple-ciphers`.
+It's recommended that you learn about the meaning of the error [here](https://sqlite.org/rescode.html), and perhaps learn more about how to use SQLite3 by reading [their docs](https://sqlite.org/docs.html).

+> In the unlikely scenario that SQLite3 throws an error that is not recognized by `better-sqlite3-multiple-ciphers` (this would be considered a bug in `better-sqlite3-multiple-ciphers`), the `code` property will be `"UNKNOWN_SQLITE_ERROR_NNNN"`, where `NNNN` is the numeric error code.
+If this happens to you, please report it as an [issue](https://github.com/m4heshd/better-sqlite3-multiple-ciphers/issues).

 # Binding Parameters

 This section refers to anywhere in the documentation that specifies the optional argument [*`...bindParameters`*].